bytodocs/cw-docs/how-to-guides/how-to-integrate-postmates-with-cloudwaitress.md

 description: Postmates is a last mile delivery services operating in the USA.
 ---

-# How to integrate Postmates with CloudWaitress
+# How to integrate Postmates with BYTO

 ## POSTMATES Integration